diffix/reference/docs/computing noise.md

 | 2         |    10 |
 | 3         |     9 |

-There are less than `Ne + Nt` (recall both `Ne + Nt = 4`) distinct entities in total.
+There are fewer than `Ne + Nt` (recall both `Ne + Nt = 4`) distinct entities in total.
 We there apply rule #2 and use the single value contributed by `AID[3]` as the top group average.

 #### Anonymized aggregate

-If there are less than `Ne + Nt` many distinct entities in the bucket, then abort the algorithm and return `null` to indicate that there were was not enough data, otherwise continue.
+If there are fewer than `Ne + Nt` distinct entities in the bucket, then abort the algorithm and return `null` to indicate that there were was not enough data, otherwise continue.

 #### Common steps part #2